fatalaijon/gorilla-game/README.md

 * Move images to `images` subdirectory.
 * Add `game_constants.py` for global constants.

-## Images and Animation
+## Developer Notes on Images and Animation

-These classes are provided by the Python [pillow][pillow] package.
+The classes below are provided by the Python [pillow][pillow] package.

-For a better implementation of PhotoImage use:
+Pillow provids a better implementation of PhotoImage than tkinter.
+To use it:

 ```python
 from PIL import ImageTk, Image